dstw/conf-linux/README.md

 ### Manual Installation

-Create symbolic links for the configurations you want to use, e.g. for vim:
+Create symbolic links for the configurations you want to use, e.g. for Vim:

 	ln -s vim/.vimrc ~/.vimrc
+	ln -s vim/.vimrc_background ~/.vimrc_background
+	ln -s vim/.vim ~/.vim

-Notes for Mutt & Git:
+*Notes for Mutt & Git:*
 Don't forget to edit .gitconfig and .muttrc as they contain email settings which is unique among different person.